The scaling limit of the interface of the continuous-space symbiotic branching model: Appendix

-\end{prop} \begin{proof} The proof is basically a straightforward application of It\^{o}'s formula, cf. the proof of Prop.
-5 in \cite{EF04}.
-We sketch it here for the convenience of the reader and to make clear that the arguments in \cite{EF04} do not rely on properties of the finite rate model but actually work for any solution to the martingale problem $\MP$.
+The proof of \eqref{MP8} is basically a straightforward application of It\^{o}'s formula; cf. the proof of Proposition~5 in \cite{EF04}.
+We sketch it here for the convenience of the reader and to make clear that the arguments in \cite{EF04} do not rely on properties of the finite rate model, but actually work for any solution to the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$.
 Define

-where $M$ and $N$ are the martingale measures from Lemma \ref{extended martingale problem}.
+where $M$ and $N$ are the martingale measures from Lemma~\ref{extended martingale problem}.
 We observe that $Y$ and $Z$ are continuous real-valued semimartingales with covariance structure easily calculated as

-Now define $H(y,z):=\exp(-\sqrt{1-\rho}\, y+i\sqrt{1+\rho}\,z)$, apply It\^{o}'s formula to the process $(H(Y_t,Z_t))_{t\ge0}$ and use the trivial identity $(\phi+\psi)^2-(\phi-\psi)^2=4\phi\psi$ to obtain by a straightforward calculation that
+Now define $H(y,z):=\exp(-\sqrt{1-\rho} y+i\sqrt{1+\rho} z)$, apply It\^{o}'s formula to the process $(H(Y_t,Z_t))_{t\ge0}$ and use the trivial identity $(\phi+\psi)^2-(\phi-\psi)^2=4\phi\psi$ to obtain by a straightforward calculation that